Data science: Early usage

-The term "data science" has been traced back to 1974, when Peter Naur proposed it as an alternative name for computer science.
-In 1996, the International Federation of Classification Societies became the first conference to specifically feature data science as a topic.
+The term "data science" has been traced back to 1974, when Peter Naur proposed it as an alternative name to computer science.
+In his 1974 book Concise Survey of Computer Methods, Peter Naur proposed using the term ‘data science’ rather than ‘computer science’ to reflect the growing emphasis on data-driven methods In 1996, the International Federation of Classification Societies became the first conference to specifically feature data science as a topic.
 However, the definition was still in flux.
 After the 1985 lecture at the Chinese Academy of Sciences in Beijing, in 1997 C. F. Jeff Wu again suggested that statistics should be renamed data science.
 He reasoned that a new name would help statistics shed inaccurate stereotypes, such as being synonymous with accounting or limited to describing data.
 In 1998, Hayashi Chikio argued for data science as a new, interdisciplinary concept, with three aspects: data design, collection, and analysis.

-During the 1990s, popular terms for the process of finding patterns in datasets (which were increasingly large) included "knowledge discovery" and "data mining".

 Modern usage

-In 2012, technologists Thomas H. Davenport and DJ Patil declared "Data Scientist: The Sexiest Job of the 21st Century", a catch-phrase that was picked up even by major-city newspapers like the New York Times and the Boston Globe.
-A decade later, they reaffirmed it, stating "the job is more in demand than ever with employers".
+In 2012, technologists Thomas H. Davenport and DJ Patil declared "Data Scientist: The Sexiest Job of the 21st Century", a catchphrase that was picked up even by major-city newspapers like the New York Times and the Boston Globe.
+A decade later, they reaffirmed it, stating that "the job is more in demand than ever with employers".

 The modern conception of data science as an independent discipline is sometimes attributed to William S. Cleveland.
-In a 2001 paper, he advocated an expansion of statistics beyond theory into technical areas; because this would significantly change the field, it warranted a new name.
-"Data science" became more widely used in the next few years: in 2002, the Committee on Data for Science and Technology launched Data Science Journal.
-In 2003, Columbia University launched The Journal of Data Science.
 In 2014, the American Statistical Association's Section on Statistical Learning and Data Mining changed its name to the Section on Statistical Learning and Data Science, reflecting the ascendant popularity of data science.

 The professional title of "data scientist" has been attributed to DJ Patil and Jeff Hammerbacher in 2008.
 Though it was used by the National Science Board in their 2005 report "Long-Lived Digital Data Collections: Enabling Research and Education in the 21st Century", it referred broadly to any key role in managing a digital data collection.

-There is still no consensus on the definition of data science, and it is considered by some to be a buzzword.
-Big data is a related marketing term.
-Data scientists are responsible for breaking down big data into usable information and creating software and algorithms that help companies and organizations determine optimal operations.
+Data science and data analysis

+In data science, data analysis is the process of inspecting, cleaning, transforming, and modelling data to discover useful information, draw conclusions, and support decision-making.
+It includes exploratory data analysis (EDA), which uses graphics and descriptive statistics to explore patterns and generate hypotheses, and confirmatory data analysis, which applies statistical inference to test hypotheses and quantify uncertainty.